Czirion/Zamia-bacterial-BGCs/README.md

 Use the IdsFile to make a metadata spreadsheet with the hapitat information for each genome, obtaining this information from the NCBI entry of each assembly.
 Inside the `orthofinder/` folder add the  that metadata file (`metadata_bradyrhizobium.csv` as an example here) and run the script
 `ggtree.Rmd`.
-To see a Knited version of it download `ggtree.html` and open it with a browser.
+To see a Knited version of click [here](https://czirion.github.io/Zamia-bacterial-BGCs/ggtree.html).

 ## BGC Mining